SofiaOrane/DDLS_final_project_SR/README.md

 *   "Train the GNN model."
 *   "Evaluate the GNN model."

 The AI assistant will automatically call the corresponding MCP tool with the necessary arguments.
+This was done in the GEMINI.md file.

 ## Output
 All generated output files, including processed data, plots, and trained models, are saved into the top-level `results_mcp/` directory.
-Each MCP tool creates its own subdirectory within `results_mcp/` (e.g., `results_mcp/clustering`, `results_mcp/DEA`, `results_mcp/GNN`, `results_mcp/GNN_evaluation`).
+Each MCP tool creates its own subdirectory within `results_mcp/` (e.g., `results_mcp/clustering`, `results_mcp/DEA`, `results_mcp/GNN`).

 ## License